metdxt/urd/docs/src/language/strings.md

 # → "Aldric the Paladin enters the arena!"
 ```

-### Nested Interpolation
+### Multiple Interpolations

-Interpolation expressions can themselves contain strings, though this is rarely needed:
+A single string can contain multiple interpolation sites:

 ```urd
 let label = "gold"